egorikas/egorikas.github.io/_posts/2018-04-22-create-vector-maps-for-offline-usage.md

 ## An hour later ...

-Generation one map takes about an hour.
-So, just wait and you got the result.
+Generating of one map takes about an hour.
+So, just wait and you get a result.

 ## P.S. for C# developers